kushv818/embedded-onboarding/section-05/hardware_filtering/digital_filtering.md

 $$v_{out}(n) = v_{in}(0)h(a) + v_{in}(1)h(a-1) + \cdots +v(a)h(0)$$

 This shows the relationship between the input voltage, the transfer function (aka the filter kernel $h(n)$ ).
+This mathematical process is called a *convolution*, which is a series of *Multiply and Accumulate* operations.
+See the Mathematical Basis for Digital Filtering section for details.

 ## Data Flow through a Digital Filter